b1uuye/littlelemonproject/README.md

   - Gain confirmation after a reservation has been made
   - Clean UI design
   - Responsive design for optimal viewing on various devices
+  - Logo Linking back to the mainhome page

 ## Technologies Used